 Can a Content Delivery Network (CDN) help with Core Web Vitals?

-Yes, a Content Delivery Network (CDN) can help with Core Web Vitals by reducing website load time.
-A CDN distributes your site’s content across multiple servers worldwide and delivers content from the server closest to the user.
+Yes, a Content Delivery Network (CDN) can help with the Core Web Vitals report, by reducing website load time.
+A CDN distributes your site’s content across multiple servers worldwide and delivers content from the server closest to the user’s browser.
 This reduces latency and speeds up load times.

 What are the common obstacles to optimising Core Web Vitals?

 Common obstacles include complex site structures, heavy media files, third-party scripts, slow server response times and unexpected layout shifts.
-Solving these issues means simplifying design, optimising media, managing scripts, improving server performance and stabilising layouts.
+Solving these issues means simplifying design, optimising media, managing the unnecessary third party scripts well, improving server performance and stabilising layouts.

 How will Core Web Vitals change in the future?